-- Agencies must maintain a specific test security policy that describes the proper handling and use of test materials to ensure that test materials are not compromised. - The proctor must check that the technology and environment requirements are met, and the test takers are prepared for the testing process before testing begins. - Proctors must actively monitor, by watching the test taker throughout the entire test checking for: - Actions that may indicate the test taker is cheating (e.g., eyes looking at something off screen, hands doing something out of view, etc.) - Technical problems that arise (e.g., frozen computers, slow internet, etc.).
-You should end the test if there are signs of cheating or if any technical issues arise that cannot be quickly resolved. - Testing personnel must follow all test administration directions as directed in the remote testing instructional document and test administration manual. - Scores obtained by remote testing, for pre-test or post-test, may be used for NRS reporting purposes.
+- The procedures for the proper handling and use of test materials to ensure that test materials are not compromised and how breeches in security will be handled. - The procedures the virtual proctor must follow to check that the technology and environment requirements are met, and the test takers are prepared for the testing process before testing begins.

+- The procedures the virtual proctors must follow to actively monitor, by watching the test taker throughout the entire test administration checking for: - Actions that may indicate the test taker is cheating (e.g., eyes looking at something off screen, hands doing something out of view, etc.) - Technical problems that arise (e.g., frozen computer, slow internet, etc.) and determining how to end the test administration if there are signs of cheating or if any technical issues that arise that cannot be quickly resolved. - The procedures testing personnel must follow to ensure the that test administration directions as directed in the publisher's remote testing instructional document and test administration manual are implemented with fidelity.